vberlier/narwhal/README.md

 > Check out the [repository](https://github.com/vberlier/narmock) for more details.

+### Debugging tips

+Narwhal executes each test in its own process.
+This means that following the execution of a test with a debugger can be a bit tricky because debuggers like `gdb` can only follow a single process at a time.

+If you're using `gdb`, the first thing to do is to mark the test you want to debug with the `ONLY` modifier.
+After launching `gdb`, you'll then need to run `set follow-fork-mode child` before running your test program.

+Now that `gdb` knows which process to follow, you can set breakpoints and run your test program.
+The function that Narwhal generates for the body of a test is called `_narwhal_test_function_<name>`.

 ## Contributing

 Contributions are welcome.
 Feel free to open issues and suggest improvements.